LuciferUchiha/georgerowlands.ch/content/garden/maths/discrete/infinityCountability.md

 There are sets that are so large that they cannot be counted.
 These sets are called uncountable sets.
 The set of real numbers $\mathbb{R}$ is an example of an uncountable set.
 This means that there is no way to define a bijective function between the set of real numbers and the set of natural numbers.
 Intuitively, we can understand why the real numbers might be uncountable.
 The real numbers are continuous so for any two real numbers, there are infinitely many real numbers between them.
 This makes it impossible to define a bijective function between the set of real numbers and the set of natural numbers.

-<Image
+{{< figure
-    src="/maths/infiniteRealNumbers.png"
+  src="/images/maths/infiniteRealNumbers.png"
-    caption="No matter how far you zoom in on the real number line, there are always more real numbers." width={600}
+  alt="No matter how far you zoom in on the real number line, there are always more real numbers." caption="No matter how far you zoom in on the real number line, there are always more real numbers." width="400"
-/>
+>}}

 ### Cantor's Diagonal Argument